prokoudine/ardour-tutorial/content/getting-started/setting-up-the-timeline/index.en.md

 The _timeline_ is located below the snapping settings, just above the main canvas.
-By right-clicking on the timeline labels (i.e., right-click on the left-side area where the words "Timecode, Bar:Beats, Meter" etc are displayed), you can set the check boxes to show or hide the different types of time information.
+By right-clicking on the timeline labels (i.e., right-click on the left-side area where the words "Timecode, Bars:Beats, Meter" etc are displayed), you can set the check boxes to show or hide the different types of time information.